bitnami/containers/bitnami/mariadb/README.md

 ### Initializing a new instance

 The container can execute custom files on the first start and on every start.
 Files with extensions `.sh`, `.sql` and `.sql.gz` are supported.

-- files in `/docker-entrypoint-initdb.d` will only execute on the first container start
+- Files in `/docker-entrypoint-initdb.d` will only execute on the first container start.
-- files in `/docker-entrypoint-startdb.d` will execute on every container start
+- Files in `/docker-entrypoint-startdb.d` will execute on every container start.

 In order to have your custom files inside the docker image you can mount them as a volume.